 Feature Description Actions to be taken Person responsible Date to complete actions by Number of storeys Upper school has no lift and this isn't possible.
-A stairlift is impractical due to the reduction in space for fire evacuation None Corridor access Width is fine and doors can be easily opened None Lifts None None Parking bays Signage has now been ordered None Entrances Have all been adapted as part of new build DJ Complete Ramps All buildings accessible by ramp bar temporary reception New ramp for new build part of project DJ Complete Toilets Existing one in upper school.
-LS one taken out as part of building work New disabled toilet as part of new build DJ Complete
+A stairlift is impractical due to the reduction in space for fire evacuation None Corridor access Width is fine and doors can be easily opened None Lifts None None Parking bays Signage is on one of the bays Raise height sc Entrances Have all been adapted as part of new build Lodge to be included DJ Ramps All buildings accessible by ramp Lodge to be included if necessary DJ Toilets Lower school and upper school both have a disabled toilet.
+None

-Reception area Portable hearing loop with signage ST Complete Internal signage Hearing loop signage in place ST Complete Emergency escape routes Clearly signed part of H&S checks No adjustment
+Reception area Portable hearing loop with signage None Internal signage Hearing loop signage in place None Emergency escape routes Clearly signed part of H&S checks No adjustment